ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

 - The **Date** column has a Date Filter.
 - `filter=false` is set on the **Total** column to disable the filter.

-Remember Filtering works with all frameworks as well as plain JavaScript.

 <grid-example title='Provided Simple' name='provided-simple' type='generated' options='{ "exampleHeight": 560 }'></grid-example>

 ## Simple Filter Parts